olhanotolga/100-days-of-code/log.md

 **Thoughts:** Feel bad about not doing much this weekend, especially considering that my year-long course starts tomorrow (which means I'll have much less time on my projects).
 On the other hand, it's nice to be able to take a rest once in a while.

 **Link to work:** [JS Calculator](https://olhanotolga.github.io/js-calculator/index.html)

+## Day 29: June 29, 2020

+**Today's Progress:** Started learning React, as it's part of our FrauenLoop program.
+Got stuck in the beginning when setting up my project.
+Turned out I had webpack installed as a node module in my home directory, which conflicted with dependencies in my project.

+This time, I'm learning by refactoring my current project, the calculator app, and rewriting it from vanilla JS to React.
+Realized that I really need to do a major cleanup before continuing.

+Also, solved a challenge on Scrimba.

+**Thoughts:** I want more time, or, probably, better prioritizing.

+**Link to work:** really, nothing to show today.